oauth-wg/oauth-selective-disclosure-jwt/main.md

 ## Minimum length of the salt

-The length of the randomly-generated portion of the salt MUST be at least 128 bits.
+The length of the randomly-generated portion of the salt SHOULD be at least 128 bits.

 ## Choice of a hash function